JithinJyothi95/InClassTask-1-Monitoring/README.md

     retries: 5
 ```

-The stack was then restarted using Docker Compose.
+The stack was restarted using Docker Compose.

 ## Problem Encountered

-Before this change, accessing the frontend returned HTTP 403 errors for key API routes like `/api/v1/services`, `/api/v1/event`, and `/api/v3/autocomplete/attribute_keys`.
-Logs showed the requests were hitting the middleware but returned 403 consistently.
+Before the fix, launching the full stack failed due to unmet dependency conditions on `query-service`.
+Other services like `otel-collector` and `alertmanager` could not initialize fully.
+UI returned HTTP 403 errors — which were later confirmed as a browser cache artifact due to failed previous loads.

 ## Resolution Steps

-1. Added the `query-service` container to `docker-compose-core.yaml`.
+1. Added the `query-service` block in `docker-compose-core.yaml`.
-2. Included health checks and environment variables.
+2. Mapped correct ports (8080 internally and 8085 externally).
-3. Used the correct image tag and port mapping.
+3. Ensured environment and healthcheck were in place.
-4. Ran the following command to apply the fix:
+4. Ran the following command:

 ```bash
 docker compose -f clickhouse-setup/docker-compose-core.yaml up -d --force-recreate